hazelcast/hazelcast-jet/site/docs/architecture/distributed-computing.md

 There are more details on partitioned edges in the [Concepts section](/docs/concepts/dag#group-and-aggregate-transform-needs-data-partitioning).

+Round-robin is the default strategy.
+This means that an event emitted by a tasklet can be routed to any tasklet of the following stage.
+This strategy results in good balancing of the load of every CPU core, but it introduces event reordering.

+You can tell Jet not to use the round-robin routing strategy by enabling the `preserveOrder` property on the pipeline.
+In this case Jet uses the `isolated` strategy, which isolates the parallel data paths from each other.
+This also restricts the parallelism, which can't change from one stage to the next.
+Effectively, the entire pipeline has the same parallelism as the source.
+For example, if you have a non-partitioned source that Jet accesses with a single processor, the entire pipeline may have a parallelism of 1.
+Jet is still free to increase the parallelism at the point where you introduce a new `groupingKey` or explicitly `rebalance` the data flow.

-This planning step happens on the server-side after you submit the pipeline for execution to the cluster.
+This planning step that transform the pipeline to the Core DAG happens on the server side after you submit the pipeline for execution to the cluster.
 You also have the option to build the Core DAG directly, using its API, but it mostly offers you a lot of ways to make mistakes with little opportunity to improve on the automatic process.

 When the job is starting inside Jet, it will print the DAG definition in the DOT format, which you can visualize on a site like